 How has the Syrian conflict affected the children of Syria?

-The war has had a devastating impact on children in Syria.
-According to the U.N.
-Children’s Fund (UNICEF), more than 8 million children are directly affected by conflict, with millions forced to flee their homes as refugees.
+The war has had a devastating impact on the children of Syria.
+According to UNICEF, approximately 7 million children in Syria urgently need aid, with millions forced to flee their homes as refugees.
 Many Syrian children have never known a time without war.
 Here’s how the war is affecting Syrian children today.

 - Displacement: The conflict has forced millions of children to flee their homes.
-They are living in makeshift camps, overcrowded shelters, or on the streets, often without access to basic necessities like food, water, and medical care.
+They live in makeshift camps, overcrowded shelters, or streets, often without access to basic necessities like food, water, and medical care.

 - Diseases and malnutrition: Children are susceptible to ailments brought on by poor sanitation and hygiene, including diarrheal diseases like cholera.
 They may miss vaccinations and regular health checkups, especially in cut-off areas.
 In poor housing, cold weather increases the risk of pneumonia and other respiratory infections.
 Lack of access to healthy foods weakens them further.

 - Education: The conflict has disrupted the education system in Syria, with many schools destroyed or closed.
-As a result, millions of children have been unable to attend school, and many have fallen behind in their education.
+As a result, 2 million children have been unable to attend school, and many have fallen behind in their education.